tomgross/OpenOLAT/README.md

   and pasting: `-XX:+UseG1GC -XX:+UseStringDeduplication -Xms256m -Xmx1024m -Djava.awt.headless=true`

-* Optional: create an empty olat.local.properties and save it to /yourTomcatDir/lib (OpenOLAT searches for this file on the classpath and /tomcat/lib is part of it).
+* Optional: create an empty olat.local.properties and save it to /yourTomcatDir/lib (OpenOlat searches for this file on the classpath and /tomcat/lib is part of it).
 But it should start with just the default config!

-* Usually you will get a timeout exception when you start a new OpenOLAT.
+* Usually you will get a timeout exception when you start a new OpenOlat.
 After double clicking on the server entry you can increase the timeout for the startup.

-* If your tomcat starts very quickly but you cannot access OpenOLAT it might be that tomcat did not find the OpenOLAT context.
+* If your tomcat starts very quickly but you cannot access OpenOlat it might be that tomcat did not find the OpenOlat context.
 Right click the server entry and click publish to inform eclipse about a new or updated context.

 * If you run into problems with classes or resources not found e.g. "ClassNotFoundException" right click your server config and run the "Clean..."
 Task to republish all resources.
 Problems comes mostly when switching from eclipse to console and back with command like mvn clean, or eclipse clean and such.
-You will always get a clean and working environment when you do the following: Eclipse clean, create eclipse settings with launch, Server publish resources and restart OpenOLAT.
+You will always get a clean and working environment when you do the following: Eclipse clean, create eclipse settings with launch, Server publish resources and restart OpenOlat.

 ### Background (optional for further interest)

-There is only one spring context for the whole OpenOLAT which you can access via CoreSpringFactory.
+There is only one spring context for the whole OpenOlat which you can access via CoreSpringFactory.
 The context is configured with the files`serviceconfig/olat.properies` and can be overwritten with `olat.local.properties`.
 Changes in olat.local.properties are reflected upon each restart of Tomcat.
-You can further override OpenOLAT settings with JVM arguments `-Dmy.option=enabled`.
+You can further override OpenOlat settings with JVM arguments `-Dmy.option=enabled`.

 ### Compress javascript and CSS